brucethagwana/employeecompensation/README.md

 For a comprehensive understanding of these architectural patterns and our approach, we highly recommend the following resources:

-* **Bob Reselman's Red Hat, Inc. illustrated guide to CQRS data patterns:** A fundational resource covering the intricacies of CQRS in depth. [https://redhat.com/en/blog/illustrated-cqrs](https://redhat.com/en/blog/illustrated-cqrs)
+* **Bob Reselman's Red Hat, Inc. an illustrated guide to CQRS data patterns:** A fundational resource covering the intricacies of CQRS in depth. [https://redhat.com/en/blog/illustrated-cqrs](https://redhat.com/en/blog/illustrated-cqrs)
 * **Martin Fowler's Event Sourcing article:** An excellent seminal piece providing a clear explanation of Event Sourcing Fundamentals. [https://martinfowler.com/eaaDev/EventSourcing.html](https://martinfowler.com/eaaDev/EventSourcing.html)

 We also adhere to principles of **Domain-Driven Design (DDD)** to ensure our models accurately reflect the complexities of tax law and finacial regulations, fostering a shared undestanding between domain experts and developers.